Benefits Comparison

 Critical Trade-off: The 90-Day Conversion Window

-The most significant difference between MERCOSUR and regular residency is the non-renewable nature of MERCOSUR temporary residency.
-This creates both an opportunity and a risk.
+The most significant structural difference between MERCOSUR and regular residency is the non-renewable nature of MERCOSUR temporary residency.
+This creates both simplicity and a deadline you must hit.

 MERCOSUR Path